dy/sprae/r&d.md

     + that would allow batching organically.
     + that would solve preact issue
     + we can make sync version for microsprae.
+  * For now just skip only one .length read in mutators

 ### [ ] Should we maintain directives attributes on elements instead of removing them?